openstack/swift/doc/source/admin/objectstorage-arch.rst

 memory and CPU.
 Metadata needs to be readily available to return objects quickly.
 The object stores run services not only to field incoming requests from the access tier, but to also run replicators, auditors, and reapers.
-You can provision object stores provisioned with single gigabit or 10 gigabit network interface depending on the expected workload and desired performance.
+You can provision storage nodes with single gigabit or 10 gigabit network interface depending on the expected workload and desired performance, although it may be desirable to isolate replication traffic with a second interface.

 **Object Storage (swift)**